 The process of formal verification has following phases: model encoding (1), linking with base library of math components (2), desugaring to pure functions (6), linking with pure base library (3), and extracting (4).

-Simple Model.
-This model can serve HoTT research, being MLTT/CCHM prover with limited extraction of pure programs.
+Minimal Model.
+This model can serve HoTT research, being MLTT/CCHM prover with limited extraction of pure programs to certified interpreter.

-Peer-reviewed articles about implementation details and examples of practical applications:
+Peer-reviewed articles about homotopy type theory foundations and formalization of mathematics, implementation details and examples of practical applications: